Distributional Principal Autoencoders: Proofs

 and

 Therefore,

 which leads to the desired equivalence. \end{proof}

-The following lemma based on the results in \citet{szekely2003statistics} and \citet{Szkely2023TheEO} states that the energy score is a strictly proper scoring rule. \begin{lemma} For any distribution $P'$, we have where the equality holds if and only if $P$ and $P^*$ are identical. \end{lemma}
+The following lemma based on the results in \citet{szekely2003statistics} and \citet{szekely2023energy} states that the energy score is a strictly proper scoring rule. \begin{lemma} For any distribution $P'$, we have where the equality holds if and only if $P$ and $P^*$ are identical. \end{lemma} The same property underpins the consistency analysis of \citet{shen2023engression} in the regression setting.

 \begin{proof}[Proof of Proposition~\ref{prop:opt_d}] When $\lambda=1/2$ and $\beta\in(0,2)$, the objective function in \eqref{eq:obj_dec} is equal to